 The rotating hourglass.
 The spinning rainbow ball.
 The constant string of pop-up notifications begging for this update or that patch.
 You've been there before.
-At one point or another, we've all felt the frustration that comes with using outdated technology.
+At one point or another, we've all felt the frustration that comes with using outdated legacy business systems.

-Read on to learn the top 5 risks that will make you re-think using outdated technology.
+From system downtime to increased costs, discover the top five risks that will make you re-think using outdated legacy technology.

 Crashes are today's version of "the dog ate my homework."
-However, this excuse has quickly gone from being a common fixture in schools and businesses, alike, to being socially unacceptable for the most part.
-If I were a gambling woman, I'd bet my lunch money that this shift is largely due to the rise of cloud services and Software-as-a-Service (SaaS) applications, which reduces the risk of data loss by storing data in remote systems and can't be impacted by a computer crash.
+However, this excuse has quickly gone from being a common fixture in schools and businesses to being socially unacceptable for the most part.
+This shift is largely due to the rise of cloud services and Software-as-a-Service (SaaS) applications, which reduces the risk of data loss by storing data in remote systems that can't be impacted by a computer crash.

 Today, we live in a "now" culture.
-The people we interact with and the clients we serve don't just want on-demand, uninterrupted and reliable access, data, files, productivity and customer service — they expect it.
-If crashes and resulting system downtime prevent you from supplying what they want and expect, many will not hesitate to take their business elsewhere.
-And, you can bet that, more often than not, there's a competitor waiting in the wings with the right, working technology to give them what they want and expect "now."
+The people we interact with and the clients we serve don't just want on-demand, uninterrupted, and reliable access to data, files, and customer service — they expect it.
+If crashes and resulting system downtime prevent organizations from receiving what they want and expect, many will not hesitate to take their business elsewhere.
+And, you can bet that more often than not, there's a competitor waiting in the wings with the right, working technology to give them what they want and expect "now."

-You see, the real added risk here is the lost time, revenue and trust that come along with crashes and system downtime.
+You see, the real added risk here is the lost time, revenue, and trust associated with crashes and system downtime.
 So, is the money that you think you're saving by using old tech still worth it?
 If you do think you're saving money by putting off that system upgrade, be sure to keep reading.

 So, where is your money best spent — maintaining antiquated systems, or driving new business value?
 Outdated legacy systems can be expensive to maintain.
 It's really not much different than maintaining a very old home or vehicle, except that technology ages at a much faster rate.
 In fact, according to a study on the cost of maintaining legacy systems, ten of the U.S government’s legacy systems cost around $337 million a year to operate and maintain.

-For example, CNN Money reported that the US Navy could pay Microsoft up to $31million to maintain their now-defunct operating system, Windows XP.
+For example, CNN Money reported in 2015 that the US Navy could pay Microsoft up to $31 million to maintain their now-defunct operating system, Windows XP.
 Why?
 When the OS was discontinued, Microsoft stopped actively developing security updates and patches for it, even as new major flaws and security holes within the system have been discovered and exploited.
 Yet, the Navy desired the option to maintain its legacy systems, so, Microsoft pretty much had carte blanche to name its number.

 If you moved to a notoriously dangerous neighborhood, removed the alarm system and locks, and left the doors and windows wide open, wouldn't you expect to pay a high premium to keep your now-vulnerable home safe?
 Using old technology systems is no different and can be extremely costly to maintain.

-Old technology runs slower, takes longer to execute tasks, and requires much more time-consuming maintenance, patches, updates and helpdesk calls than its newer counterparts.
-In fact, Microsoft estimates that SMBs who use old PCs could lose up to seven days per calendar year — what could your business do with an extra week each year?
-Even if you don't consider your PC to be old yet, computers that are more than 4 years old cost 21 hours of productivity due to repairs, maintenance, updates and critical security fixes.
+Legacy technology runs slower, takes longer to execute tasks, and requires much more time-consuming maintenance, patches, updates, and helpdesk calls than its newer counterparts.
+In fact, Microsoft estimates that SMBs who use old PCs could lose up to seven days per calendar year.
+Even if you don't consider your PC to be old yet, computers that are more than four years old cost 21 hours of productivity due to repairs, maintenance, updates, and critical security fixes.

 Decreased productivity can cost your business in terms of both revenue and ROI — you get a lot more out of productive employees than those who spend portions of their day just trying to get their tools to work properly.
 Not to mention the cost of satisfaction and retention, for both employees and customers.

-A great option to minimize the risk associated with hardware updates is Hardware-as-a-Service (HaaS), which some hardware and managed services providers (like Meridian!) provide.
-HaaS essentially gives you the flexibility of leasing for hardware that would traditionally have to be purchased outright.
+A great option to minimize the risk associated with hardware updates is Hardware-as-a-Service (HaaS), which some hardware and managed services providers (like Meridian) provide.
+HaaS essentially gives businesses the flexibility of leasing hardware that would traditionally have to be purchased outright.

-Using old technology can open your business up to a world countless, constantly increasing security vulnerabilities.
+Businesses that use outdated legacy technology increase their cybersecurity vulnerabilities.
 In fact, research shows that over 10,000 new malware threats are discovered each hour.
 If your technology is not always up to date, your risk is constantly increasing at exponential rates.

 Microsoft Office 2003 also reached end-of-support in April 2014, meaning there will no longer be critical security updates.
 Even though Office is just your basic productivity tool suite (Word, Excel, PowerPoint, Outlook) and may seem unrelated to overall system security, it can still open vulnerabilities to your whole network.
-The best way to ensure you always stay up to date is through documentation of what you have and how often it must be upgraded, such as a Technology Roadmap, and a solid set of maintenance and update processes.
+The best way to ensure businesses stay up to date is through consistent documentation and a solid set of maintenance and update processes.